cefjoeii/BucketSDK/README.md

    Bucket.shared.environment = .Production
 #endif

+// You may need to set your retailer id & retailer secret:
+Bucket.Credentials.retailerId = "RetailerId"
+Bucket.Credentials.retailerSecret = "RetailerSecret"

 // Okay now that you set the environment, you should be able to log in with a Retailer:
 Bucket.Retailer.logInWith(password: "password", username: "username") { (success, error) in
     if success {